WalletConnect/walletconnect-docs/docs/web3modal/advanced/wallets.md

 # Wallets

 Web3Modal will display wallets from [WalletConnect's explorer](https://explorer.walletconnect.com), as well as any manually added wallets.
 If [wagmi](https://wagmi.sh) is used, it will also display connector wallets like [InjectedConnector](https://wagmi.sh/react/connectors/injected) and any other user defined connectors.
-Depending on user's platform (desktop or mobile) differetn wallet lists will be displayed.
+Depending on user's platform (desktop or mobile) different wallet lists will be displayed.

 ## Explorer wallets